szaumoor/ZSTweaks/ZSTweaks/README.md

 - +6: -4 AC debuff for 2 rounds

 Overall this should provide a mild tactical advantage when having at least one of your party members wielding these blunt weapons.
 This applies to enemies wielding these weapons too, so be warned.

-**Component 1370:** Make Katanas deal 2d5 instead of 1d10

-This mostly exists to create a differentiating factor in terms of damage from long swords.
-I think the inclination is clearly towards "Kara-Turan/eastern blades are higher quality."
-In practical terms, it means that katanas will deal more minimum damage, and luck bonuses would allow maximum damage dealt with less effort.

-**Component 1400:** Make Bastard Swords deal 1d8+1 by default

-I never liked that bastard swords were "between long swords and two-handed swords," but there was no max damage difference between long swords and bastard swords.
-So now they're damage-wise actually between both.

-**Component 1430:** Make Two-handed swords deal 1d9+1 by default, and 2d6 where it applies

-This mostly exists for consistency with the bastard sword, such that the minimum damage is equal to it.
-Two-handed swords that deal 1d12 base damage will instead deal 2d6.

 **Component 1435:** Make Darts use a speed factor of 0